 Stanzas, meter, form — all that stuff is well and good if you're already bought in, but it doesn't mean anything if you only have a passing interest in poetry.

-Harryette Mullen is a professor at UCLA, and a poet herself.
-Her work plays around with language, and there are usually a lot of layers and meanings to her poetry.
-But even she says, "people don't trust themselves because they're thinking in the back of their minds 'no, there's a right answer, there's a correct answer and I wanna be sure I'm not giving a wrong answer.'"
+Harryette Mullen is a professor at UCLA and a poet herself.
+She says, "People don't trust themselves because they're thinking in the back of their minds, 'there's a right answer, there's a correct answer and I wanna be sure I'm not giving a wrong answer.'"

-She says, instead of trying to answer specific questions, when you read a poem, ask yourself some broader questions:
+Instead of trying to answer specific questions when you read a poem, she says to ask yourself some broader questions:

 What overall impression do you get?